AdaCore/spark2014/docs/lrm/source/statements.rst

 Two loop-related pragmas, Loop_Invariant and Loop_Variant, and a loop-related attribute, Loop_Entry are defined.
-The pragma Loop_Invariant is used to specify the essential non-varying properties of a loop Pragma Loop_Variant is intended for use in ensuring termination.
+The pragma Loop_Invariant is used to specify the essential non-varying properties of a loop.
+Pragma Loop_Variant is intended for use in ensuring termination.
 The Loop_Entry attribute is used to refer to the value that an expression had upon entry to a given loop in much the same way that the ``Old`` attribute in a subprogram postcondition can be used to refer to